testdouble/testdouble.js/README.md

 var myDogDouble = td.object(Dog)
 ```

-This will return a plain object with `bark` and `byte` test double functions,
+This will return a plain object with `bark` and `bite` test double functions,
 ready to be stubbed or verified and named `"Dog#bark"` and `"Dog#bite"`,
 respectively.